serhii-tyshchenko/tech-interview/reactjs/index.md

+## Basics
 **What is React?**

-React is a JavaScript library for building user interfaces.
+- React is a JavaScript library for building user interfaces.
 It allows developers to create reusable UI components and manage the dynamic rendering of web pages efficiently.

 **What are the major features of React?**

-Key features of React include a component-based architecture, virtual DOM for efficient updates, JSX for declarative UI, and a strong community with a rich ecosystem.
+- Key features of React include a component-based architecture, virtual DOM for efficient updates, JSX for declarative UI, and a strong community with a rich ecosystem.

 **What is JSX?**

-JSX (JavaScript XML) is a syntax extension for JavaScript used in React to describe the structure and content of user interfaces.
+- JSX (JavaScript XML) is a syntax extension for JavaScript used in React to describe the structure and content of user interfaces.
 It allows you to write HTML-like code in JavaScript files.

 **Is it possible to use React without JSX?**

-Yes, it is possible to use React without JSX.
+- Yes, it is possible to use React without JSX.
 JSX is a syntax extension for JavaScript that allows you to write HTML-like code in your JavaScript files, but it is not required to use React.

 Instead of using JSX, you can use plain JavaScript to create React elements.
 For example, you can use the React.createElement() method to create a new element: